qmk/qmk_firmware/docs/hardware_drivers.md

 ## 24xx series external I2C EEPROM

 Support for an external I2C-based EEPROM instead of using the on-chip EEPROM.
 For more information on how to setup the driver see the [EEPROM Driver](eeprom_driver.md) page.

+## BlueFruit LE SPI

+Support for Bluetooth is provided by the inclusion of the BlueFruit LE SPI module driver.
+For more information on how to setup the driver see the [Bluetooth](feature_bluetooth.md) page.